by Dan Smith

 - Conversion ratio

-As publicists, we sometimes refer to conversion ratios.
+As publicists promoting books and authors, we sometimes refer to conversion ratios.
 It may sound complex, but it’s not.
-It is simply the amount of, or percentage of hits that convert into runs, or, put another way, what amount of interest turned into coverage.
+It is merely the amount of or percentage of hits that convert into runs, or, put another way, what amount of interest turned into coverage.

 It may indicate a disconnect between our pitch and what the media is expecting when then they request a book or more information.
 In other words, it could mean that we need to recalibrate our pitch to be more in-line with what or whom we are pitching.

-It can also mean that media response to a book or author is simply not what we expected, and this is largely out of our control.
+It can also mean that media response to a book or author is not what we expected, and that is mostly out of our control.

 A low conversion ratio is always a useful metric for a publicist as a signal to change approaches, adjust angles, or target different media.